 By listening to Sally I learn that she has helped a number of clients who were new mothers.
 They had given birth and then struggled to lose the extra weight that came along with pregnancy.

 Sally explains that these women are often trying to lose that last extra 10 pounds so they can go back to wearing their pre-pregnancy clothes again.

-I suggest to Sally that she has an opportunity to go out there and focus on a specific type of person – new mothers who recently gave birth – and offers a solution to “help them fit into their pre-pregnancy clothes again“.
+I suggest to Sally that she has an opportunity to focus on a specific type of person – new mothers who recently gave birth – and offer a solution to “help them fit into their pre-pregnancy clothes again“.

 Sally at first doesn’t like the idea of only appealing to recent mothers as it narrows her audience and the scope of what she can talk about.
-I explain that this angle is just for a marketing campaign, it doesn’t define her as a coach — it’s just a topic that allows her to stand out from the crowd and position her message differently from others.
+I explain that this angle is just for a marketing campaign, it doesn’t define her.
+It’s a topic that allows her to stand out from the crowd and position her message differently from others.

-This angle means more podcast hosts will say yes to having her own the show, and it also means she will resonate so much more with a specific type of person.
+This angle means more podcast hosts will say yes to having her own the show, and it also means she will resonate so much more with a specific type of person – recently pregnant women.